 And institutions and ensembles and folks springing “new works” recitals into existence gobble these scores up, pick a small handful, and put them on—if, of course, the composer is in attendance and has paid for their own travel, flight, and conference registration/show tickets/price of entry.
 They don’t come with honorariums; they usually cost us money in the long run.
 And while exposure is maybe still somewhat cool, I (and most composers) can tell you firsthand that exposure doesn’t sell scores.
 It certainly doesn’t sell enough to cover $400 in plane tickets, $200+ in conference registrations, and $150+ in hotel stays.

 In the end, most competitions and calls don’t make sense for me to apply to.
-They might in a couple years, when John and I have our debt handled and the kind of cash that can pay for flight/registration/hotel if something does come up, but even if the finances pan out in the not-too-distant future, I’m not sure it’ll ever make sense for me to write something specifically for a conference that hasn’t invited and/or paid me to have that work.
+They might in a couple years, when John I have cash that can pay for flight/registration/hotel if something does come up, but even if the finances pan out in the not-too-distant future, I’m not sure it’ll ever make sense for me to write something specifically for a conference that hasn’t invited and/or paid me to have that work.
 I’m lucky that I have ways around that, especially with ITG; as a composer-performer, I can walk in both worlds and focus on building meaningful relationships with performers who matter to me.
 (Those have a tendency to turn into collaborations and commissions, and they’re really fun!)
 But not everyone has that privilege or that access, so this is me saying that “unpremiered or limited exposure” is at best poorly-defined and at worst highly manipulative.
 If you or your organization wants to program exciting new works by living composers, do the leg work.
 Find us.
 Pay us.
 Acknowledge the value of our labor.

 And if you can’t, please consider—and really sit with—the amount of work and time you are asking for before you request that we do this for free.